Sobeston/zig.guide/chapter-5.md

 }
 ```

-Or, more interestingly, we can use it to tell other other functions to resume us.
+Or, more interestingly, we can use it to tell other functions to resume us.
 Here we're introducing **suspend blocks**.
 Upon entering a suspend block, the async function is already considered suspended (i.e. it can be resumed).
 This means that we can have our function resumed by something other than the last resumer.

 ```zig
 const std = @import("std");